SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 <td>Description</td>
 </tr>
 <tr>
-<td>Host</td>
+<td>Host url</td>
-<td>String of the form <code>DNS name</code> or <code>IP:Port</code></td>
+<td>String of the form <code>protocol://DNS name:Port</code> or <code>protocol://IP:Port</code></td>
 <td>This is the address clients use when connecting to the Solace message router to send and receive messages.
-For a Solace VMR this there is only a single interface so the IP is the same as the management IP address.
+If Port is not provided the default port for the protocol will be used.
+For a Solace VMR there is only a single interface so the IP is the same as the management IP address.
 For Solace message router appliances this is the host address of the message-backbone.
 </td>
 </tr>